-- Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - All mirror sessions have to share the same destination port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port.
+- Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - · You can only create a single mirror session from the source port to target port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port.

-- Mirror Sessions Displays a list of current mirror sessions. - Source Unit The unit whose port traffic will be monitored. - Source Port The port whose traffic will be monitored. - Type Allows you to select which traffic to mirror to the target port, Rx (receive), or Tx (transmit).

-- Target Unit The unit whose port will "duplicate" or "mirror" the traffic on the source port. - Target Port The port that will mirror the traffic on the source port.
+- Mirror Sessions Displays a list of current mirror sessions. - Source Unit The unit whose port traffic will be monitored.
+(Range: 1-8) - Source Port The port whose traffic will be monitored.
+(Range: 1-26/50) - Type Allows you to select which traffic to mirror to the target port, Rx (receive), or Tx (transmit).
+(Default: Rx) - Target Unit The unit whose port will "duplicate" or "mirror" the traffic on the source port.
+(Range: 1-8) - Target Port The port that will mirror the traffic on the source port.
+(Range: 1-26/50)